 Past and present

 I was born in 1973 and grew up in the countryside of Friesland (Northern province of the Netherlands).
 Nowadays I enjoy living in the small village of Hoevelaken.

-I regularly visit my parents, which brings back good memories of my childhood.
+I regularly visit my parents in Friesland, which brings back good memories of my childhood.
 They taught me the love and respect for animals and old materials.
 I think my paintings are a result of fond memories from these times also.

 In the early 90’s I started the study of ‘Presentation’ (window-dressing, decoration and stand design) at the creative art school ‘Cibap’ in the city of Zwolle, where I received my diploma.
 After that I spent the next 1 1/2 year following a course on ‘Painting and Illustration’ at the ‘School of Arts Minerva’ in the city of Groningen.

 When I completed my study I came to live in the city of Amersfoort, where I earned my living in the catering industry, nowadays I work at a nice painting shop.
 In the beginning, in addition to my work, I painted (wall) decorations on commission for individuals and businesses.
 After a few years of painting for others, I began to develop my own style more strongly and set it on canvas.

 A short time later, I found parts of a fence, I collected the old wooden boards and admired the beautiful patterns.
 I began to paint on these with acrylic, and discovered that using old wood as the background for my paintings was a much better source of inspiration.
 Wood is versatile and different, it offers continually new possibilities.